Eminem Reportedly Laughed While Reading Justin Bieber’s Criticism On Instagram

 — CelebrityInsider.org (@CelebInsiderorg) May 2, 2019

-Eminem released the unexpected record in August and made headlines for its lyrics, that criticized some of the most successful hip hop artists on the charts.
-He slammed artists such as Drake, Lil Yachty, Lil Pump, Machine Gun Kelly, Lil Xan, Tyler the Creator and Machine Gun Kelly.
+Eminem released the unexpected record in August and made headlines for its lyrics, which criticized some of the most successful hip hop artists on the charts.
+He slammed artists such as Drake, Lil Yachty, Lil Pump, Machine Gun Kelly, Lil Xan, Tyler the Creator, and Machine Gun Kelly.

 Soon after the release of the song, Machine Gun Kelly dropped a diss track of his own, “Rap Devil.”
 Eminem then responded with “Killshot.”